tcdt-lab/Automated-Gateways/README.md

 Overall, the final project aims to enhance the efficiency, security, and traceability of cross-blockchain transaction submissions, thereby improving the overall functionality of blockchain technology.

+Automated-Gateways project is developed under the mentorship program of Linux foundation.
+Find more information [here](https://wiki.hyperledger.org/display/INTERN).

+This project is developed and maintainded by [TCDT Lab](https://tcdt.ca/).

 # Getting Started
 In order to run the program quickly as an overview you can check:
 *  [Quick Start](https://github.com/tcdt-lab/Automated-Gateways/wiki/Quick-Start)